Skip to content

 required: true

-The extension ran on a remote server, handled Copilot's callback protocol, and was invoked via @deploy-bot get-deploy-status payments.
+The extension ran on a remote server, handled Copilot's callback protocol, and you invoked it with @deploy-bot get-deploy-status payments.

 # deploy_status_server.py